Burn It to the Ground: Live performances

-Promotional use
+Use in media

 It is featured on the soundtrack for Transformers: Revenge of the Fallen, and can be heard in the background during a party scene in the film.
 An instrumental version of the song was played when the Kansas City Royals' starting line-up was introduced during home games in 2009.
 The song was also used by the 2009 Colorado Rockies, and 2010 Baltimore Orioles as the players took the field.
-The song is also featured in video game NHL 10, and was used as the theme song for WWE Raw from November 16, 2009, until July 16, 2012, and was used in late 2017 for promoting Raw 25, the show's 25th anniversary episode for January 22, 2018.
+The song is also featured in video game NHL 10, and was used as the theme song for WWE Monday Night Raw from November 16, 2009, until July 16, 2012, and was used in late 2017 for promoting Raw 25, the show's 25th anniversary episode for January 22, 2018.
 It was also featured in Jersey Shores second season.

 The song was featured for Norfolk Southern Railway 21st Century Steam Program, starting in 2014 and running until 2017.

 The song is also the touchdown song for the NFL's Cincinnati Bengals and Dallas Cowboys, the goal song for the NHL's New York Islanders and the AHL's Peoria Rivermen and the GOJHL's LaSalle Vipers, the start of the song plays before the opening faceoff for the Chicago Blackhawks and also the entrance theme for the AHL's Abbotsford Heat and was the entrance theme of Jonny Gomes of the Cincinnati Reds.

 The song is also featured in the trailer for the 2010 film Date Night, it was also used for the presenter entrance for the Top Gear Live show.
 The song has also been used sporadically for the WHL's Kelowna Rockets and the SJHL's Flin Flon Bombers.
 An instrumental version of the song is used whenever the Boston Blazers have a Power Play opportunity.
 The song is also played in Speed Channel's ad for NASCAR Sprint All-Star Race XXVI.

 It was also used in the Formula One highlights for the 2010 Australian Grand Prix, as well as for the 2010 NASCAR commercials.

 The instrumental version of the song was used to introduce the players of Team Staal led by Eric Staal at the 2011 NHL All-Star Game.

 The song was featured as a playable track part of the Nickelback downloadable track pack for the video game Rock Band.

 The song debuted on August 14, 2010 as the new introduction song for the Seattle Seahawks.